Koumamura/lively-shark-girl/README.md

   This project is based on the work of yhdgms1 with further modifications to improve/refine certain features.

-- Copyrights for these images our great and beautiful VTuber affiliated with Hololive Production and illustrator [amsrntk3](https://twitter.com/amsrntk3).
+- Copyrights for these images belong to our great and beautiful VTuber Gawr Gura, affiliated with Hololive.
+And illustrator [amsrntk3](https://twitter.com/amsrntk3).

 - Copyright (c) Particle-js  2.0.0  for Vincent Garreau , MIT License .
 [Vincent Garreau](https://github.com/VincentGarreau/particles.js?tab=MIT-1-ov-file)